skybet/skybet.github.io/_posts/2018-05-15-terraform-kotlin-lambda.md

 ### Advances in language tech
 Thinking back to those Software Engineering courses from twenty years ago, many taught C, Java and sometimes Haskell.
 That language selection was pretty cutting edge at it's time.
 C for memory management, Java for OO design and Haskell for a functional future that we didn't quite understand yet.

-SkyBet has always been progressive in its attitude towards language selection, so anything that lets the engineering teams cut _better_ code - cleaner, clearer, more reliable, more scalable - is welcomed into the supported tech stable.
+Sky Betting and Gaming has always been progressive in its attitude towards language selection, so anything that lets the engineering teams cut _better_ code - cleaner, clearer, more reliable, more scalable - is welcomed into the supported tech stable.
 Kotlin is a fantastic divergence from Java so let's use that for the PoC.
 It's not one of the AWS Lambda natively supported languages, but as it's JVM-based we can compile a fat JAR and run in the same way as Java.

 ### Automated provisioning
 On the infrastructure-as-code (IAC) side, multi-cloud languages like Terraform are making it easier to spin up and glue all the pieces together; and there are a whole lot of pieces.
 It also means the whole shooting match can be instantiated with a single `terraform apply`, rather than an elaborate "open this console window and tick this option" tutorial.